 Tracking the decline of cheques

 The rate at which Australian’s are moving away from cheques is accelerating as the digital economy takes hold.
-Cheque use plunged by 25% in 2019 alone - the largest drop ever recorded.
+Cheque use has plunged by more than 20% each year since 2016.

 The decline in cheque use is a global trend, but the rate at which this is happening varies from country to country.
 Between 2011 and 2015, Australia’s drop in cheque use (-45.6%) exceeded that of most other similar countries including Canada (-25.6%), France (-24.6%) and the United Kingdom (-42.5%).